Alimir/wp-ulike/readme.txt

 And here's what we're proud of: it's all privacy-safe.
 GDPR compliant with IP anonymization.
 We don't store personal data—just the engagement metrics that help you make better decisions.

-**The Three Things That Matter:**
+= The Three Things That Matter =

-**Instant Engagement** – Interactive buttons that work everywhere.
+**Instant Engagement:** Interactive buttons that work everywhere.
 No barriers, no registration required (though you can restrict to logged-in users if needed).
 Just pure, simple engagement.

-**Real Insights** – A dashboard that shows you what's actually working.
+**Real Insights:** A dashboard that shows you what's actually working.
 Not vanity metrics—real data about what content drives engagement.

-**Privacy First** – Built with privacy in mind from day one.
+**Privacy First:** Built with privacy in mind from day one.
 We respect your visitors because that's the right thing to do.

 [youtube https://www.youtube.com/watch?v=nxQto2Yj_yc]

-**Who Actually Uses This?**
+= Who Actually Uses This? =

 We've been doing this for years, and we've seen who gets the most value:

-**Bloggers and content creators** – Stop writing in the dark.
+**Bloggers and content creators:** Stop writing in the dark.
 See which posts actually resonate.

-**WooCommerce store owners** – Understand customer preferences.
+**WooCommerce store owners:** Understand customer preferences.
 See which products get appreciation, not just views.

-**Community managers** – Track engagement across BuddyPress and bbPress forums to foster better discussions.
+**Community managers:** Track engagement across BuddyPress and bbPress forums to foster better discussions.

-**Business owners** – Get instant feedback without waiting for comments or running surveys.
+**Business owners:** Get instant feedback without waiting for comments or running surveys.

-**Marketers** – Make decisions based on data, not hunches.
+**Marketers:** Make decisions based on data, not hunches.
 Get real engagement metrics.

-**The Problems We Actually Solve**
+= The Problems We Actually Solve =

 **Low engagement?** We fix that.
 Interactive buttons with zero friction.
 No registration required—visitors just click and go.